jaussems/jaussems/README.md

 # Welcome to my Github!

 Hi, my name is Jannes I am 24 years old and I am from the Netherlands.
-As a child I was always intrested in computers, after trying the schoolingsystem I felt that it wasn't for me, after trying a  different Bootcamp I got really intrested about coding.
-So after a long detour I am still thinking about coding, which is really hard but can also be quite fun.
-After following a bootcamp through Codaisseur I am now looking for a job.
+As a child I was always intrested in computers, after trying the schoolingsystem I felt that it wasn't for me, after trying a  different Bootcamp I got really interested about coding.
+So after a long detour I am able to code somethings and work with Rest API's, I know React / Redux and I am able to make awesome webpages,coding is really hard but can also be quite fun.
+After completing a bootcamp provided by Codaisseur I am now eager and looking for a job.